flurry/StreamAds-Android/README.md

 # Flurry Stream Ads Helper Library

 Android library to help ad publishers easily integrate ads into their app streams.
-Currently still in development flux.

 ## What this provides